zhumingpassional/RLSolver/README.md

 batched_obj = vmap(objective)
 objs = batched_obj(states)
 ```
-where "objective" is the calculation of the objective value for a state.
+where "objective" is the calculation of the objective value for one state.

 # Key References